Skip to main content

 Can I use cut material as fill?

 Not all cut material is suitable for fill, and suitability depends on the cut material's properties and the fill application requirements.
 Suitable cut material: well-graded granular soils (sand, gravel) are excellent for structural fill, building pads, and road bases.
 Unsuitable cut material: topsoil and organic material are not appropriate for structural fill (may decompose and settle), expansive clays may not be suitable for building pads (may swell/shrink with moisture), contaminated soil must be disposed of properly (environmental regulations), debris and large rocks may need processing or removal.
 A geotechnical engineer can determine what on-site material can be reused and what must be disposed of, based on: soil testing (grain size, plasticity, organic content), fill application requirements (structural fill vs. general fill), project specifications (compaction requirements, bearing capacity), environmental regulations (contamination, disposal restrictions).
-Understanding material suitability helps you plan earthwork operations effectively.
+Whether cut can become fill is a soil question, not just a volume question.

 How do I calculate earthwork volumes from survey data?